 - Either cat stops eating for more than 24 hours

-- Litter box use changes (straining, blood, going outside the box)
+- Litter box use changes (straining, blood, going outside the box, crying during urination)

 - You see bite wounds or scratches

-- Lethargy, hiding, or grooming changes persist beyond one week
+- Lethargy, hiding, vomiting, or diarrhea persists beyond one day

 Some cats are simply incompatible.
 Permanent separation is a valid outcome that prevents chronic stress.
 That’s not a failure — it’s responsible cat care.